garmeeh/next-seo/README.md

 ### Default SEO Configuration

+`NextSeo` enables you to set some default SEO that will appear on all pages without needing to do include anything on them.
+You can also set some defaults and then override these on a page by page basis if needed.

 #### Default Config

 Create a new file at the root of your directory (or where ever you would normally keep them) `next-seo.config.js`.